- Taste of Kendall

 Kendall College is ranked #1 in Chicago for preparing students for careers in culinary arts and hospitality management.
 (TNS Global - 2013 Survey)

-As part of the Laureate International Universities network, Kendall students have the chance to study across 75 institutions in 29 countries.
+As part of the Laureate International Universities network, Kendall students have the chance to study across 80 universities in 29 countries.

 The Kendall community is special.
 A student-to-faculty ratio of 1:16 ensures that students receive the support they need.

 One in six students at Kendall is international, bringing a global perspective to every classroom.

 Since 1934, Kendall has prepared students to be ready for the world in a variety of fields.